deokudev/speedetail-homepage/src/app/reference/integrate-with-alfred/page.md

 ---

 [Alfred](https://www.alfredapp.com/) is the powerful alternative to Spotlight.
-By integrating Inkdrop and Alfred, you can instantly search your notes from Alfred.
+By integrating Speedetail and Alfred, you can instantly search your notes from Alfred.

 ## Download the Alfred Workflow

-Go to [the Releases page](https://github.com/inkdropapp/inkdrop-alfred-workflow/releases) and click the file `Inkdrop.alfredworkflow`.
+Go to [the Releases page](https://github.com/speedetailapp/speedetail-alfred-workflow/releases) and click the file `Speedetail.alfredworkflow`.

 ## Configuration